 Mathematics has three dimensions: Number and Algebra, Measurement and Geometry and Statistics and Probability.
 The children are placed in like ability Number groups and mixed ability Applied groups (class group).
-They will attend 3 Number sessions and 2 Applied sessions per week.
+They attend 4 sessions with their Maths teacher each week.
+They then have a 5th 'review' session in their own classroom, which allows students to complete tasks and assessments to monitor progress, as well as revise taught concepts.
 To assist us in determining these groups, children are pre-tested on each specific topic being covered.
 This allows for some movement across the groups and enables us to plan lessons that best suit each student’s learning needs.
 At the end of each unit, the students complete a post-test to determine learning growth.

 The themes for this year are as follows:

 Term 2 - Into the Unknown (History)

 Term 3 - Game of Life (Health and Humanities)

 Term 4 - May the Best Party Win!
 (Civics and Citizenship)